rajpatelbot/SundarUI/doc/components/alerts/descriptive-alerts.md

 Alerts with icons, messages and description.

 ::: tip
-Here, the `react-icons` NPM package is used.
+Here, the `lucide-react` NPM package is used.
 You can use it as your choice.
 :::

 ## Demo